ph0rque/SynMax/tasks/prd-tasks.md

 ## 4a) Data handling improvements
 Subtasks:
-- [ ] 4a.1 Define and implement missing-value handling per metric (drop vs zero-fill for non-negative sums vs forward-fill for time series); add disclosure of strategy to evidence.
+- [x] 4a.1 Define and implement missing-value handling per metric (drop vs zero-fill for non-negative sums vs forward-fill for time series); add disclosure of strategy to evidence.
+(COALESCE for totals; disclosure in artifacts)
 - [ ] 4a.2 Optional Polars integration for advanced stats on aggregates/subsets where faster; feature-flag this path.

 ## 5) Deterministic planner (NL → SQL)